polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/benchmarking.md

     ```

     There seems to be a lot of code, but we are mainly setting up an environment that all
-    benchmarking code will run, such as we pass in a set of storage keys that should not be counted
+    benchmarking code will run.
+For example, we pass in a set of storage keys that should not be counted
     as pallet-specific database read-write, because these read-write are issued from the Substrate
     system (`frame-system`).